Bookkeeping

 The system runs on cadence.
 Most expense classifications take under 10 minutes per client per run — even for high-volume shops.
 Your team reviews the batch of exceptions, not each transaction.
 Mistakes get caught and the rule gets fixed once.

-Polished P&L, balance sheet, and cash flow on demand — branded for your firm or client.
+Your P&L, balance sheet, and cash flow